mit-orcd/orcd-docs-edit/docs/software/julia.md

     On the [Engaging OnDemand web portal](https://engaging-ood.mit.edu/), you can specify one of the pre-installed Julia modules under the "Additional Modules" section.
-You can see which Julia modules are available by running `module av julia` from the command line.
+You can see which Julia modules are available by running `module avail julia` from the command line.

     For Jupyter to recognize Julia, you need to have the `IJulia` package installed and built in your Julia environment: